MiguelCastillo/spromise/README.md

 ```

 #### fail and catch
 method takes a callback as its only parameter that gets called when the promise is rejected.
-If the promise is rejected with a reason(s), that will then get passed in as parameters to the callback.
+If the promise is rejected with a reason(s), that will then get passed in as parameter(s) to the callback.

 - Note: fail and catch are exactly the same methods, and they both exist to provide alternatives for folks used to one vs the other.